 Prerequisite(s): 2.5 GPA and must have completed FINC 312 and an additional Finance option course.
-Notes: Permission of instructor required.
-Will not satisfy the HLSM internship requirement.
+For Business Majors only.
+Notes: Will not satisfy the HLSM internship requirement.
 A grade of S or U is recorded.

-498. Advanced Corporate Financial Management (3).
+498. Advanced Corporate Financial Management

 A case, lecture and computer application course.
-The emphasis in the course will be on the analysis of capital investment, long term financing, and risk/ return analysis.
+The emphasis in the course will be on the analysis of capital investment, long term financing, and risk/return analysis.
 The final examination will be an assessment test of Financial competencies.
 Prerequisite(s): FINC 312 Intermediate Corporate Financial Management and one of the following: FINC 512, FINC 513, or FINC 514.